 - 8K: 7680×4320

-The majority of cameras will offer at least Full HD recording (1920×1080 pixels) and with an aspect ratio of 16:9.
-This gives good enough quality for the majority of recordings and productions on YouTube, with even some of the biggest YouTube stars sticking with Full HD resolution – MrBeast, we’re looking at you.
+Most cameras offer at least Full HD recording (1920×1080 pixels) and with an aspect ratio of 16:9.
+This gives good enough quality for the majority of recordings and productions on YouTube.
+Even some of the biggest YouTube stars stick with Full HD resolution – MrBeast, we’re looking at you.